atul-atul/atul-atul.github.io/docs/_posts/2023-11-08-recommended-books-for-programmers.md

     An old one.
 Recommended for the way you can think about it.
 And whether you will hear about this book or not, these patterns are everywhere in fairly large systems.
 They have taken different forms with microservices, big data systems.
 But you can still learn a lot.

 25. Continuous Delivery Jez Humble
-    The concepts and practices are nowadays so commonplace that you might already know many of the things you need to know in the area of delivery, agile, devops, etc. I will also recommend The Phoenix Project but I personally knew the concept and did not like to book much- but that is because I read it very late.
+    The concepts and practices are nowadays so commonplace that you might already know many of the things you need to know in the area of delivery, agile, devops, etc. I will also recommend The Phoenix Project but I personally knew the concepts and did not like to book much- but that is because I read it very late.

     And now some that you won't find in many other such lists on the net.